cyberark/conjur/README.md

 ### RSpec

-RSpec tests are easy to run from within the `conjur` server container:
+RSpec tests are easy to run from within the `conjur` server container.
+RSpec tests can be run after starting the development environment with `start`:

 ```sh-session
 root@aa8bc35ba7f4:/src/conjur# rspec